-With the support of the national consultant, the international consultant is expected to produce and submit following deliverables:
+The consultant is expected to produce and submit following deliverables:

 - SitAn inception report, which includes the initial analysis of the information that needs to be updated as a priority in the SitAn. - Preliminary report on key findings and conclusions, which follows the suggested Outline, including, a power point presentation for validation of the findings.
 It also includes an Annex of State of Children's Rights (SoCR) with issues, bottlenecks and national actions as well as major knowledge/data gaps arranged by the proposed child rights domains and sub-domains (format provided) - Final draft report for validation as per the suggested Guidelines. - Final Report which integrates comments from the validation process, ideally limited to ~ 50 pages (not including Annexes). - Final PowerPoint presentation and, as applicable, detailed causality analyses.